 Learn how you can use hundreds of Python plugin variants to extend QGIS.
-The skills you’ll develop in this QGIS tutorial will get you prepared for developing your own plugins for QGIS so that your needs are satisfied.
+The skills you’ll develop in this QGIS tutorial will get you prepared for developing your plugins for QGIS so that your needs are satisfied.
 Extend QGIS capabilities with Python to play with raster and vector layers and do much more on the geographic information system like a professional!

-This QGIS tutorial is intended to help you master all the steps necessary to extend QGIS using custom plugins scripted with Python.
+This QGIS Python tutorial is intended to help you master all the steps necessary to extend QGIS using custom plugins scripted with Python.
 You’ll cover parts from software installation and setting up your environment to implementation of geoprocessing.

 To be able to start your work, you’ll first install QGIS for plugin development and then set up the configuration in PyCharm so that it recognizes and is ready to use QGIS Python interpreter and libraries.
 I will also teach you to develop the base files for new QGIS plugins, as well as metadata.
 You’ll practice deploying the created plugin so that other users could find it.

-The purpose with the first plugin is to practice using raster and vector data to be able to see how to use QGIS (and other geospatial libraries) to load data into QGIS dynamically.
+The purpose of the first plugin is to practice using raster and vector data to be able to see how to use QGIS (and other geospatial libraries) to load data into QGIS dynamically.
 We’ll develop and customize a GUI for data loading and performing the analysis.
 After analysis, we’ll save and display the results in the QGIS map canvas.